lokal-profil/BatchUploadTools/README.md

 To use a different user for a particular batchupload place the `user-config.py` in the subdirectory and run the script with `-dir:<sub-directory>`.

+## When creating a new batch upload

+Extend `make_info` to create own methods for reading and processing the indata.
+Any method marked as abstract must be implemented locally.
+You can make use of the various helper functions in the other classes.

 ## Protocol for a batch upload